gdubs/hnscraper/README.md

       a.
 Logs can be found in the bin folder

-How to run the applicatin:
+How to run the application:

   1. Use Visual Studio to open the project.
   2. Once project is open, right click on solution and restore nuget package
+  3. Right click on HNScraper project and select run as startup project.
+Start Debug.
-  3. User will need to enter a number from 0 - 100.
+  4. User will need to enter a number from 0 - 100.
-  4. Press any key to close the app.
+  5. Press any key to close the app.
-  5. Json results and log files will be in the bin folder
+  6. Json results and log files will be in the bin folder

-Error testing:
+Unit testing:
-  1. I've placed a comment to force an error on invalid URLs.
-      a.
-Will try to refactor code to add unit tests if I have time.
-But in the meantime, uncommenting specific comments will be the quickest way to test loggin of invalid urls
-  2. Validation was also added for some properties.
-Same as above, I've left comments for testing

-Docker:
-  1. No experience with docker, but will try to see how I can get it to work with the app.
+  1. Unit testing is now available to test validation and error handling.
+  2. Please open your test explorer which should show up on the left side of Visual Studio
+  3. Click run all to test the validations and error handling.